 MBK Multi-Dowel Barn Door

 Lifter: The 2.4 meter (8 feet) span Multi-Dowel Barn Door kite, with drogues attached.
 I do nearly all KAP with drogues these days.
 Even if the kite doesn't absolutely need it, the extra drag steadies the kite's motion over all its wind range.
 Hence the KAP rig swings less.

-Have a look at my e-book at the top of this page, if you're interested in making a large cheap kite for KAP.
+Have a look at my e-book Making Dowel Kites, if you're interested in making a large cheap kite for KAP.

 KAP Rig: Bamboo skewer cage with glued-in paddle-pop sticks behind the camera to incline the field of view down a little.
 Half-Picavet suspension as usual these days.

 Conveniently, the wind direction shifted back and forth a little today, providing many perfectly framed shots!
 All the same, I tried a small tweak of the cradle direction on the second flight.